 plus Shipping Costs

-To produce Matcha Samidori the shaded tea leaves are initially processed to Tencha and then finely grounded for hours in stone mills.
+To produce Matcha the Samidori leaves where shaded for three weeks before harvest and then processed to Tencha and finaly grounded for hours in stone mills.
 The finished Matcha is then packed oxygen free in a tin and stored refrigerated.

-Taste: Sweet and fresh with a lot umami aroma.
+Aroma: Sweet and fresh with a lot umami aroma

 Only logged in customers who have purchased this product may leave a review.